cameronDz/simple-json/README.md

 Basic run commands

 ```
-mvn clean install
-mvn exec:java -Dexec.mainClass
+mvn clean install exec:java -Dexec.mainClass
 ```

-Running above commands will run the application, producing a 'list.json' file in the /target directory.
+Running above command will run the application, producing a 'list.js' file in the /target directory.

+## Jenkin Configs ##
+In order to display the report in ...
+TODO fill out